interestng/Equation-Balancer/README.md

 ## Features

 - **Input Interface:** Enter unbalanced chemical equations (reactants and products) via a simple GUI.
-- **Automatic Balancing:** Uses Sympy's linear algebra capabilities to compute the appropriate coefficients.
+- **Automatic Balancing:** Uses Sympy's linear algebra capabilities to compute the appropriate coefficients efficiently and accurately :).
 - **Visual Display:** A custom-drawn table displays the element counts for each compound.
 Updated numbers are highlighted in sky blue.
-- **Standalone Executable:** Easily build a standalone `.exe` using PyInstaller.

 ## Dependencies